QubitMatrix/OS_kernel_module/process_list.md

 ```

 ### Extra details about the code
+All the three MODULE declarations are compulsary, doesn't compile without those.
+The functions are defined as static for the foloowing reasons
+- It is not needed outside of this file, so it is provides a good encapsulation.
+- Avoids name collisions and reduces the size of kernel binary.
+- Additionally, declaring it as static prevents it from being used in the global space.

+**GPL** -GNU General Public License
+It is a widely used open source software license created by the Free Software Foundation(FSF), it is a copyleft lincense which grants other users the rights to modify and redistribute the software.
+It is also used in Linux Kernel and GCC.

 1.**&init_task**

 It is a global variable and member of task_struct.
 In a linux system the `init` process is the root process(PID 1).
 It is the first process that is started on booting and it can start and stop other processes.